kigawas/coheoka/README.md

 # coheoka
-Coherence evaluation using CoreNLP's Python wrapper.
+Coherence evaluation using Stanford's CoreNLP tool.

 This repository is designed for entity-base coherence.